How to Overcome Video Game Addiction

 That same year I also started college.
-I would have had time to work on my studies, but I spent a lot of my time playing video games.
-My addiction was so bad that I would skip classes to go to work, just so I would have more money to buy video games.
+I would have had time to work on my studies, but I spent a lot of my time playing games My addiction was so bad that I would skip classes to go to work, just so I would have more money to buy games.

 Eventually, I dropped out of college and worked full time.
-My addiction, along with other factors, made me lose almost everything.
-I lost friends and family, and had no direction in my life.
+My addiction, along with other factors, caused me to lose almost everything.
+I lost friends and family.
+I had no direction in my life.

-In time I took ownership of my life, and put myself on a better path.
-I still play video games to do this day, and I enjoy them a lot.
-But if I still had an addiction issue, would I be writing this article?
-No. I learned to play video games in moderation.
-You can too.
+In time, I took ownership of my life and put myself on a better path.
+To this day, I am still playing video games, and I enjoy them a lot.
+If I still had an addiction issue, would I be writing this article?
+No. I learned to play in moderation.
+You can, too.